 - New Relic Serverless Monitoring FaaS monitoring for AWS, Azure, and GCP systems with dependency mapping and performance tracking.
 Free for 100 GB of data collection and processing per month.

 - Dynatrace Monitor infrastructure for all cloud platforms or get a plan that includes application monitoring as well.
-Covers AWS Lambda, Google Cloud Functions, and Azure Cloud Functions and offers a 15-day free trial.
+Covers AWS Lambda, Google Cloud Functions, and Azure Cloud Functions.